An unhinged array

 Rain or shine?

-What if I don’t want to wear the goggles?
+What if I don’t want to wear the blindfold?

 We get it.
 Sightless (even when its only mostly sightless) can be REALLY scary.
-But here's the thing - if you forego the googles, you're going to have a VERY different experience in the story tent.
+But here's the thing - if you forego the googles, you're going to have a VERY different experience.
 It'll be more like a behind-the-scenes watch-your-friends-freak-out tour.
 Possibly fun, but not the thing we designed.
 Try it.
 Trust us.
 You can take them off anytime you want to bail on the experience.
 But you can do this.
 You are strong.
-Facing fear in a safe, recreational setting is good for human brains.
+Facing fear in a safe, voluntary setting is good for us homo sapiens.
 Trust us.

 What if I don’t want to wear the headphones?

-It would be weird and you would likely be confused while in the tent.
+It would be weird and you would likely be confused the whole time.
 But sure, if you want we can roll with that.